METRO Gold Line BRT Project

 The METRO Gold Line will connect people across the region to job centers, housing options, transit stations and key destinations in the I-94 corridor.
 The planned 10-mile dedicated Bus Rapid Transit (BRT) line will connect Saint Paul, Maplewood, Landfall, Oakdale and Woodbury generally along Interstate 94.

-The Gold Line will be Minnesota's first BRT line that operates primarily within bus-only lanes.
+Initially researched in the I-94 Corridor Study and formerly known as the Gateway Corridor when planning was being led by Washington County, the Gold Line will be Minnesota's first BRT line that operates primarily within bus-only lanes.
 These lanes are dedicated only to transit buses, and will be built north of Interstate 94.
 The Gold Line will be built with several premium features to ensure a comfortable ride and fast service:

 - Frequent, all-day service in both directions